Maricle-zhangjun/KDFAS/README.md

 ## Pipeline Overview
 ![overview](images/framework.png)

-if you use KDFAS in this repository, please cite the following paper:
+If you use KDFAS in this repository, please cite the following paper:
 ```
 @InProceedings{KDFAS,
   author    = {Zhang, Jun and Zhang, Yunfei and Shao, Feixue and Ma, Xuetao and Zhou, Daoxiang},